ccharon/webhook/README.md

-# Simple restapi to receive a postrequest and start a shell script
+# Simple restapi to receive a post request and start a shell script

 The idea is to start this restapi with a systemd service.
 The api should bind to some port on localhost then a nginx config should be used to forward requests to the api.
-If publishing the api you should enforce https so that the token will be transferred encrypted
+If publishing the api you should enforce https so that the token will be transferred encrypted.

-All files listed here are also available in the files folder in this repo.
+All files listed here are also available in the _files folder in this repo.

+Also this is my first go project, if you happen to have suggestions do so!
+Maybe by using a pull request :P

 #### install go for your distribution
 ```bash